BigSense/vSense/README.md

 Infrastructure (advanced)
 =========================

-The Infrastructure environemnt is a special case for building an haproxy and wiki.
-It's used for the internal systems that hose http://bigsense.io.
-You probably don't need to build this unless you plan on hosting an entire BigSense organization of your own, or need your various environments accessable from the outside world.
+The Infrastructure environment is a special case for building an haproxy and wiki.
+It's used for the internal systems that host http://bigsense.io.
+You probably don't need to build this unless you plan on hosting an entire BigSense organization of your own, or need your various environments accessible from the outside world.

-TODO: expand documentation

 Security